 There are many positions in foreign countries that require professionals who are fluent in English and who can speak the local language at the business conversation level.
 There are exceptions within some technical areas i.e. IT industry and in the tourism industry.
 Not speaking the local language will not necessarily hurt you.

 Although the local language is not essential, a sound working knowledge of that language is considered necessary to cope with daily office life and life outside work.

 Usually, write your international CV or resume in the local language to local companies and in English or another foreign language to international ones.

 If you want to be successful in working abroad you should familiarize yourself with the following:

 - writing of job letters and particularly the cover letter,

 - writing of CV, Curriculum Vitae or resume,

 - preparation for a job interview, and

-Expats successfuly working abroad used this job search engine!
+Expats successfully working abroad used this job search engine!

-If a potential employer invite you for an interview, you need to prepare yourself to win at interviews and get the job you want.
+If a potential employer invites you for an interview, you need to prepare yourself to win job interviews and get the job you want.